 Can Dogs Get Kennel Cough More Than Once?

-Your four-legged friend can contract kennel cough multiple times during his lifetime.
+Your four-legged friend can contract kennel cough multiple times during their lifetime.
 Many people are under the mistaken impression the only place this disease comes from is a boarding kennel, hence its name.
 But your dog can come into contact with the bacteria that causes the virus from any number of sources.

 Does My Dog Have Kennel Cough?